-The "Concentrated Residential" land use classification is illustrated as "Residential" on the town's 20-Year General Plan Design (Map 3.1).
-This residential classification is designated for portions of the town that already contain large concentrations of development, and are within areas that have or are planned to have adequate infrastructure to allow for future growth at similar residential types and densities.
+The Concentrated Residential category is illustrated as Residential on the town's 20-Year General Plan Design Map (Map 3.1).
+This residential classification is designated for portions of the town adjacent to the Village of Suring that contain concentrations of development and will allow for future growth with similar residential types and densities.
 Other issues to consider as residential densities increase and expand include:

-- Integration of varying residential design standards such as conservation by design subdivisions - Location and content of the existing environmental features - Existing infrastructure and accessibility to future development - Provision of emergency services - Preservation of ground and surface water quality - Availability of groundwater - Location and quality of recreational facilities - County and local land use regulations
+- Integration of varying residential design standards such as conservation by design subdivisions - Location and content of the existing environmental features - Existing infrastructure and accessibility to future development

+- Provision of emergency services

+- Preservation of ground and surface water quality

+- Availability of groundwater

+- Location and quality of recreational facilities

+- County and local land use regulations